Getting geared up – items you’ll need to purchase

 Many people also purchase “scratch” for their birds.
 If you want to see a chicken go bonkers, give it some scratch!
 It’s a mix of grains including corn, wheat, oats and rye, among others.
 Unlike your complete feed which should be kept in a feeder for around the clock access, scratch is usually thrown on the ground for the chickens to peck at.
 It should be a special treat – not a staple of their diet – because it doesn’t include all the nutrients they need.
 Your girls will let you know if you’re giving them too much.
 Their eggshells will become weak and susceptible to breakage.

 Ever heard of the saying “rarer than a hen’s teeth”?
 That’s right: chickens don’t have teeth!
 Grit takes their place.
 It consists of small rocks that chickens store in their “gizzard”, which is where they break down food before it enters their stomach.
 Keep a small container of grit accessible to your chickens or mix a small amount in with their food.
+We sell bags of calcium grit to offer to your chickens.

 If your hens have a good, “complete” layer feed, they may not ever need oyster shells or any supplemental calcium!
 However, it never hurts to offer it free choice (and it is inexpensive and lasts a long time).
 The reason is that some flocks that spend most of the day foraging, or are given too many treats, in which case they don’t get all the calcium they need from their feed.
 This can cause weak or irregularly shaped eggs, slow laying and can even cause behaviour problems like egg-eating, because they’re so desperate for the calcium they need!
 (We recommend you cut down on the treats, too!)
+We sell bags of calcium grit to offer to your chickens.

 There are many bedding materials to choose from, and we think the best is pine wood shavings (not to be confused with pine chips).
 Other materials are either less absorbent or more likely to become infested.
 Bedding should be at least 2″ thick.